neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 # Lab 1 - Deploy Neo4j
 In this lab, we're going to deploy Neo4j from the Google Cloud Marketplace.
 We'll deploy two different ways.
 The first is our Software as a Service (SaaS) or Database as a Service (DBaaS) offering, Neo4j AuraDB.
 The second is a Neo4j IaaS listing.
 That listing has a Deployment Manager template under it that we'll inspect.
 We'll also look at more customizable deployment options.

+## Improving the Labs
+As you work through these labs, we'd really appreciate your feedback.
+The best way to help us improve is to open an issue by going [here](https://github.com/neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/issues).
+Outright bugs, usability suggestions, and general comments are all appreciated.
+Pull requests are great too!

 ## Sign up for GCP
 The most basic thing you're going to need for these labs is a Google Cloud Platform (GCP) account.
 If you already have a personal account or one through your company, you can use that.
 If you don't have an account yet, you can sign up for one [here](https://console.cloud.google.com/).
 That may require you to sign up for a Google account as well if you don't already have one.